 While he may not seem like an obvious choice for a pin-up, back in the 1974, Telly Savalas’ shirtless cover of People was a game-changer for the magazine, giving them their first issue that finally sold a million copies on the newsstand.
 Women wrote to People in droves asking to see the bottom half of the photo.

 Savalas hadn’t even started his acting career until he was in his late 30s.
 He was in the original Cape Fear with Robert Mitchum and Gregory Peck, did four movies with Burt Lancaster, and in 1965 played Pontius Pilate in The Greatest Story Ever Told, for which he had to shave his head.
-He kept the look, since it made him more successful with women.
+He kept the look since it made him more successful with women.

 Savalas was an avid golfer and a world-class poker player with a degree in psychology, but it was his role as the wisecracking Lieutenant Theo Kojak that made him a household name.
 The magnet-attached light he put on his car as he joined a high-speed chase became known as a “Kojak light” among police, and the show won him an Emmy in 1974.
-Kojak was a magnet for guest stars, many of whom would go on to play police officers in future TV shows, like Daniel J. Travanti (Frank Furillo), Paul Michael Glaser (Starsky), Sharon Gless (Cagney), Jerry Orbach (Briscoe), Abe Vigoda (Fish), Tige Andrews (Captain Greer), and Andre Braugher (Frank Pembleton and Ray Holt).
+Kojak was a magnet for guest stars, many of whom would go on to play police officers in future TV shows, like Daniel J. Travanti (Frank Furillo), Paul Michael Glaser (Starsky), Sharon Gless (Cagney), Jerry Orbach (Briscoe), Abe Vigoda (Fish), Tige Andrews (Captain Greer) and Andre Braugher (Frank Pembleton and Ray Holt).

-Others notable guest stars made their way onto Kojak either before or after hitting it big, among them James Woods, John Ritter, Harvey Keitel, Dabney Coleman, Robert Loggia, Sylvester Stallone, Richard Gere, and Liberace.
+Others notable guest stars made their way onto Kojak either before or after hitting it big, among them James Woods, John Ritter, Harvey Keitel, Dabney Coleman, Robert Loggia, Sylvester Stallone, Richard Gere and Liberace.
 Richard Donner even directed several episodes, and so did Savalas himself.

 Their move to TV made them into even bigger stars.
 They brought 70s attitudes and fashion first to The Sonny and Cher Comedy Hour, which premiered in 1971 as a summer replacement series and came back later that year in prime time, eventually scoring 15 Emmy nominations and remaining in the Top 10 for four years.
 The show was known for musical numbers, recurring sketches like “The Laundrette” with Cher and Teri Garr, Cher’s Vamp sequence, her outrageous Bob Mackie-designed outfits, and the weekly closing performance by the two stars of “I Got You Babe.”
-Their daughter Chastity (now Chaz) made frequent appearances as well, indicating that the swingingest couple of the 70s also had a strong family life.
+Their daughter Chastity (now Chaz) made frequent appearances as well, indicating that the swinging couple of the '70s also had a strong family life.

 They didn’t.
-They ended the show in 1974 during their divorce, and branched off on their own.
-Bono’s show lasted only six weeks, but Cher’s was a hit, featuring high octane guests like Bette Midler, Elton John, and Flip Wilson.
+They ended the show in 1974 during their divorce and branched off on their own.
+Bono’s show lasted only six weeks, but Cher’s was a hit, featuring high octane guests like Bette Midler, Elton John and Flip Wilson.
 In 1976, they returned to TV in The Sonny & Cher Show.
 Its stars reconciled on camera with a handshake, but the relationship had been through too much bitterness to last, and despite good ratings, the show only lasted two seasons.

-Now most famous as Mr. Roarke from Fantasy Island and Khan from Star Trek and Star Trek II: The Wrath of Khan, Montalban was ubiquitous on 70s TV sets as the commercial spokesman for the Chrysler Cordoba.
+Now most famous as Mr. Roarke from Fantasy Island and Khan from Star Trek and Star Trek II: The Wrath of Khan, Ricardo Montalban was ubiquitous on '70s TV sets as the commercial spokesman for the Chrysler Cordoba.
 His description of the “soft, Corinthian leather” was so memorable, it was parodied endlessly, but he meant every word; during the peak of his Fantasy Island fame, he drove a custom-built Cordoba upholstered in the very leather whose virtues he was famous for extolling.

-Before TV screens, he’d done dozens of movies, and was the first Hispanic actor on the cover of Life Magazine.
+Before TV screens, he’d done dozens of movies and was the first Hispanic actor on the cover of Life magazine.
 Despite movie studios’ efforts to get him to change his name (with Ricky Martin as one of the preferred choices), he kept his real name as well as his Mexican citizenship.
 In 1971, unhappy with the way he was asked to portray Mexicans onscreen, he helped found an advocacy group for Latinos working in TV and movies called Nostros, and a year later, co-founded the Screen Actors Guild Ethnic Minority Committee.

-Montalban was also known for his role in two of the Planet of the Apes movies, and continued to appear in TV shows and movies throughout the 70s and 80s.
+Montalban was also known for his role in two of the Planet of the Apes movies and continued to appear in TV shows and movies throughout the '70s and '80s.
 In 2002, he was hired by Robert Rodriguez to play Grandfather Valentin in two of the Spy Kids movies; his character was given a jet-powered wheelchair since Montalban had suffered a spinal injury that prevented him from walking.